 - Problems controlling your urination during the day or at night

-Call your doctor if you have urination problems that have developed over a few weeks or a few months and are frequent.
+Call your doctor if you have urination problems that have developed over a few weeks or a few months and that happen often.

-If urinary symptoms are minor or they don't bother you too much, and you do not have prostate cancer or a prostate infection, it may be appropriate to try watchful waiting or home treatment.
+If urinary symptoms are minor or they don't bother you too much, and you don't have prostate cancer or a prostate infection, it may be okay to try watchful waiting or home treatment.
 Call a doctor if your symptoms change or get worse or if you change your mind about treatment.

 Exams and Tests